The IGI property model

 How to use in practice

-The goal of the new IGI property model was to create a comprehensive and meaningful property model which provides our software users with the ability to correctly record their data and associated metadata while also providing appropriate means for intelligent and efficient interpretation.
+The goal of the new IGI property model was to create a comprehensive and meaningful database which provides our software users with the ability to record their data and associated metadata while also providing appropriate means for intelligent and efficient interpretation.

 The model differs significantly from the p:IGI-3 property model, which was essentially based on a "data grid" where a row was a "sample" and a column represents something that can be measured on a sample, which we call a "property" of that sample.